HoGentTIN/linux-labos/dockerlab/assignment-containers.md

 Note that the `getent ahosts` command can be used to test DNS name resolution on systems where the `dig` or `nslookup` commands are not available.

 Enter some todo items in the application.
-Stop the application containers and remove them with `docker-compose down`.
+Stop the application containers and remove them with `docker compose down`.
 Check that the containers are effectively gone (CLI or Portainer).

 When you bring the application back up, the todo items should have been preserved.
 Check whether this is indeed the case.